Cytisus 'Red Abe' - P9

 Description

-The Common broom 'Red Wings' (Cytisus scoparius) is an upright, broad small shrub that produces dark red, butterfly-shaped flowers with a pleasant fragrance.
+The Warminster broom 'Andreanus' (Cytisus scoparius) is an upright, branched shrub that produces yellow, butterfly-shaped flowers with a pleasant fragrance.
 They appear from May to June.
-They produce black, pod-shaped fruits from September.
-They exude a pleasant fragrance.
-The Common broom 'Red Wings' also has lanceolate, dark green leaves.
-In a sunny location with humusy, sandy, acidic soil, it usually reaches a height of approx. 1.5 metres and grows to a width of approx. 1.5 metres.
+From these, black, pod-shaped fruits develop from September onwards.
+They give off a pleasant scent.
+The Warminster broom 'Andreanus' also bears lanceolate, dark green leaves.

 Synonym